Shahin Haxhiislami Stadium

-The Shahin Haxhiislami Stadium is a multi-use stadium located in Peć, Kosovo.
+The Shahin Haxhiislami Stadium is a multi-use stadium located in Pejë, Kosovo.
 It primarily hosts football matches and serves as the home ground for KF Besa Pejë, a team in the Kosovar Superliga.
 The stadium has a seating capacity of 8,500 after renovation completed and features a grass playing surface that measures 105 by 68 meters.In addition to being the home of KF Besa Pejë, the stadium is also used by KF Deçani.
-The facility is owned by the Municipality of Peć.
+The facility is owned by the Municipality of Pejë.